prolife86/WhiskyWise/README.md

 # 🥃 Whisky Wise - _Your Personal Spirits Guide_
 >
 **Whisky Wise** is a lightweight, containerized personal assistant for spirits enthusiasts.
-Whether you're tracking a growing collection or cataloging the nuance of a rare Islay peat, Whisky Wise provides a clean, distraction-free interface to manage your journey through the world of whisky.
+Track your whisky collection, log tasting notes, and analyze flavor profiles — all in a self-hosted web app.

 ## ✨ Features
 - 📝 Tasting journal (Nose, Palate, Finish)